sjsu-cs131-f25/team-10--Social-media-behavior/README.md

 ## Project Title:
-Social media behavior analysis
+Youtube Comment Sentiment Analysis

 ## Authors
 Team Name: The Tag Team (TTT)
+Team Motto: It's T Time
 Team Members:
-Trey C. – Product Manager (Sprint 1).
+Trey C.
-Hien T. L. – Data Engineer (Sprint 1).
+Hien T.
-Richa V. – Data Engineer (Sprint 1).
+Richa V.
-Karmehr A. – Data Engineer (Sprint 1).
+Karmehr A.
-Jacob A. – Data Storyteller (Sprint 1).
+Jacob A.

 ## Dataset Description:
-A dataset conducted using comments on Youtube taken from Youtube API.
-The comments are taken from 10 videos per channel we look at.
+A dataset collected from comments on Youtube using the Youtube API.
+All comments data is collected from 10 videos per channel we choose until 100k rows of data are collected.
+Columns of data collected will include the following:
+Columns: video_id, video_title, channel_id, channel_title, comment_id, author_display_name, author_channel_id, comment_text, like_count, published_at, updated_at, reply_count, is_reply, parent_comment_id, video_published_at, language_detected